AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 of all encodings.

-When sending each simulcast encoding on a distinct SSRC, the scalability mode 'L1T3' would be indicated within the scalability metadata OBU of each bitstream, a distinct spatial_id (e.g. 0, 1, 2) would be used for each stream, and the dependency descriptor in each stream describes only the dependency structure for that individual encoding.
+When sending each simulcast encoding on a distinct SSRC, the scalability mode 'L1T3' would be indicated within the scalability metadata OBU of each bitstream, and the dependency descriptor in each stream describes only the dependency structure for that individual encoding.
+A distinct spatial_id (e.g. 0, 1, 2) could be used for each stream (if a single encoder is used to produce the three simulcast encodings), but if distinct encoders are used, the spatial_id values may not be distinct.

 ## 7. Payload Format Parameters